astroworId/profile-randomizer/README.md

 6. Check the newly created file with your randomized addresses.

 DM on discord @cactus jack#0001 or twitter @stroworld with any questions.

+Will add more customization/html barebones site if I have more time later.